 15. Kühl&Han Homepage

 Go to the homepage https://kuhlandhan.com/

-Danish animation design studio Kühl&Han ordered the development of a corporate website for the Norgram agency.
-This project was also nominated for the “Site of the Day” .
-In its design, the developers used all the beauty of close-up photography and 3D visualization by putting animated 3D videos on the initial screen.
+Danish animation design studio Kühl&Han ordered the development of a corporate website for the Program agency.
+This project was also nominated for the “Site of the Day.”
+The developers used all the beauty of close-up photography and 3D visualization in their design by putting animated 3D videos on the initial screen.
 Typically, the page consists of a single screen.
-Nevertheless, it contains all the information that may be needed, such as contacts, a link to the portfolio, and a description of the studio.
-All these points are played out by modern typography, and located in “hot” places, without attracting all the visitor’s attention, or getting lost in the dynamic background as well.
+Nevertheless, it contains all the information that may be needed, such as contacts, a link to the portfolio, and a studio description.
+All these points are played out by modern typography and located in “hot” places, without attracting all the visitor’s attention or getting lost in the dynamic background.

 16. Few and Far Homepage

 When you look at the British Design & Engineering studio Few and Far websites for the first time, it may seem that there’s something wrong with the layout, but this is just a trick prompting you to scroll down the site.
 As you move down, the page blocks come to life, change their size, and an extra dark bar on the right side of the screen turns out to be a portfolio block.
 Such a subtle approach is indicative of a non-standard approach to user involvement.
 Furthermore, it testifies to a high level of professionalism and experience in understanding the user experience.
 The website operates using no extra wow-effects, but rather the psychology of web surfing and a little convenient typography.